rsautter/CyMorph/README.md

     smooth_degree: 0.2

 ## Downloading from SDSS
-To download images from SDSS, a module in Download was created.
-Is required a csv file.
+To download images from SDSS (without executing the pipeline), a module in Download was created (it requires a .csv file)